Collins Radio Company

 The early IF transformers often seem to sustain internal damage with rough handling of the receiver requiring disassembly and re-gluing of the coils and ferrite shields back into their proper position for correct operation.

 The kilocycle dial on the 51J-1 and 51J-2 was photosensitive and would darken (tan to brown) over time if left in the same position and exposed to a lot of sunlight.
 The J-1 and J-2 kilocycle dial was a three-part laminate with the outer clear plastic pieces not being photosensitive.
 The white inner piece is what was photosensitive and it might have been a cellulose-acetate material which would explain the tan to brown discoloration that happens.
 Starting with the 51J-3 and R-388 the kilocycle dial inner material was changed and it isn't photosensitive.
 Luckily, darkened 51J-1 or 51J-2 kilocycle dials can be replaced with the kilocycle dial from a R-388 receiver.
 There is a very slight difference in the thickness of the material and the number font is very slightly different but mechanically the two types of dials are interchangeable.
+Also, there are reproduction R-388 dials (just the plastic disc) from W3HM Radio Labs, Howard Mills.

 Add to those 51J-1 and 51J-2 problems, the fact that for the past half-century, most of these receivers have been severely modified both by hams and earlier by commercial technicians attempting to "modernize" the "company receiver."
 Also, some of the J-1s or J-2s were military R-381 receivers that the Army depots "modernized" without too much concern for appearance, ergonomics, workmanship or functionability.
 It's extremely rare to find either the 51J-1 or the 51J-2 that's in completely original condition.
 The J-1 receivers seem to have taken the brunt of this modification mayhem with most examples being totally "hacked" beyond restoration.
 J-2 receivers sometimes surface that are mostly original and are in pretty good, restorable condition, though I haven't seen one in that condition in a long time.
 The J-2 that I rebuilt fifteen years ago needed a second J-2 to provide a "parts set" to allow selecting the best parts and components between the two receivers to use for the rebuild.
 Also, the "parts set" was able to supply any missing or destroyed parts.
 Figure that taking on a J-1 or J-2 restoration will probably require two receivers to make one operational and relatively original receiver.
 NOTE: In April 2023, I found a 51J-1 receiver that was a "survivor."
 In years of looking at many 51J-1 receivers, I'd never seen one that wasn't totally hacked beyond restoration.
 This 51J-1 is 95% original and only has a couple of minor modifications.
 The front panel is all original and so is the top of the chassis.
 So, I can't say that it's impossible to find a nearly all-original 51J-1, but it will take a lot of looking.R-388, 51J-3 and 51J-4 - The R-388 and 51J-4 receivers seem to be in much better overall condition and usually don't require extensive rebuilding, although there certainly are many exceptions lurking out there.
 Most component problems and certainly all mechanical problems will be aggravated by poor storage conditions.
-Fifty years of storage near any coast, in an unheated shed that's also inhabited by the local rodent population (along with copious insect and arachnoid ingression) is going to be devastating to all parts of these receivers.
+Fifty years of storage near any coast, in an unheated shed that's also inhabited by the local rodent population (along with copious insect and arachnid ingression) is going to be devastating to all parts of these receivers.
 Challenging storage conditions can cause irreparable damage to all sheet metal surfaces and finishes.
 Sometimes corrosion will set up underneath the front panel paint causing "white blisters" to appear through the paint.
 These "severely storage compromised" receivers have, in reality, slid into oblivion and are really only usable as "parts sets."
 However, because of the Collins-name, very few of these corroded hulks are ever priced as "parts sets."

 For those R-388 and 51J-4 receivers that have faired better, there are still a few things that should be checked, but, most of the problems will be minor, such as defective tubes, filter capacitor needing reforming, poor alignment or other minor issues.
 Generally, the better the physical condition of the receiver is, the less likely that any serious problems will be encountered.